microsoft/fast/sites/website/src/docs/design-systems/high-contrast.md

 ---

 ## Styling components using forced-colors.
-High contrast mode uses the CSS media feature, [forced-colors](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors).
-When [forced-colors](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) is set to active, the user agent will apply a limited color palette to the component.
+High contrast mode uses the CSS media feature, [`forced-colors`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors).
+When `forced-colors` is set to `active`, the user agent will apply a limited color palette to the component.

 **Example:**